Vivojay/mariana-music-player/README.md

 commit.
 See
 the [dated verification report](docs/verification/2026-07-13.md) for exact versions, metrics, and the release gates that remain pending.

+A real silent-device check resolved and opened the current Windows endpoint as `Speakers (JBL Flip 5)` through WASAPI.
+An audible physical hot-switch test is still a separate manual release gate.

 ```powershell
 python -m pip install -r requirements-dev.txt